 I can day-dream about them all day long … greenhouses and cold frames!
-They are such effective structures to extend the season, allowing us to grow an abundant garden year round, even in the snowy cold winter!
+They are such effective structures to extend the growing season, allowing us to start seedlings early and grow an abundant garden year round, even in the snowy cold winter!

 Every one of these greenhouses and cold frames contain lots of inspirations to learn from.
-You will find ingenious ideas such as passive heating elements of painted jugs, straw bale as building material that needs no tools, using tree branches, old bottles, windows, and even a trampoline! ( Some of the helpful resources are affiliate links.
-Full disclosure here. )
+You will find ingenious ideas such as passive heating elements of painted jugs, straw bale as building material that needs no tools, using tree branches, old bottles, windows, and even a trampoline!
+For more, here are 52 Best landscaping ideas & designs for front & backyard garden, and our complete guide to vegetable gardening for beginners.